 What is a virus?

-A virus is a file that interferes with your device.
-It usually settles in your computer or company network without human action.
+A virus is a file that interferes with your device, be it a computer, phone, tablet, or another system in your business.
+It usually takes hold in your computer or company network without human action.
 Viruses exist in many forms and variants.
 And they are continuously being developed.
 Viruses form a major threat to a network as they perform malicious acts such as encrypting, modifying, or even deleting important company data.

 One of the most common variants is email distribution.
 Malicious files are disguised as harmless attachments, such as images or PDF files.
 Opening such a file will infect your system.
 Without you knowing.
 The virus can also spread further.
-For example, by email to the email addresses of family, friends, and colleagues.
+For example, by email to the email addresses of your employees, customers, or business contacts.
 A virus can irreparably damage, copy, delete, or keep files and data hostage.
 It is therefore strongly recommended to use antivirus software.
-By using strong antivirus software, you not only protect yourself, but also other companies against a virus.
+By using strong antivirus software in your business, you not only protect yourself, but also other companies against a virus.

-How do I choose the best antivirus software?
+How do I choose the best antivirus software for my company?

 The antivirus software market is constantly changing.
-With the help of the points below, we provide you with guidelines for choosing the best antivirus software.
+With the help of the points below, we provide you with guidelines for choosing the best antivirus software for your business.
 For specific information about products and functionalities, we refer you to the websites of the various suppliers.